 This page illustrates the various locomotive models I have built for use on the layout.
-All have been re-equipped with Northwest Shortline low profile wheels.
+Most have been re-equipped with Northwest Shortline low profile wheels.
 The fleet was equipped initially with Train Control Systems decoders, independent front and rear lights, ditch lights where appropriate, and cab lights where possible.

 Following a successful installation of ESU LokSound in the NAR GP-9 locomotive in 2014, work is underway to re-equip the fleet with ESU LokSound.

 I wish to thank my friends Jeff Briggs of Briggs Models (www.briggsmodels.ca) who painted and weathered the locomotives, and Dave MacKinnon of Details N Scale who installed the decoders and lights.
 For further information on Dave's digital services, I invite you to visit his website at www.detailsnscale.com .

 Additional locomotives are planned, and models or mechanisms, kits and parts have been acquired for their eventual construction.

 In 1977 the British Columbia Railway's surviving RS-3 locomotives were used in branch line and yard service, and were a common sight on the Dawson Creek Subdivision.
 These models are very early Atlas/Kato issues from the early 1980s and were modified with carbody filters, bell and bracket, all-weather window, air horns, and other detail parts.
 They were finished with Floquil paints and Microscale decals.
 These models were completed twenty-five years ago when I was planning to model 1985, so they are not quite correct for 1977.
 They were retained in DC mode for testing new track with DC power prior to energizing with DCC power.
 These models will be retired and replaced with new Atlas/China models using replacement sides and detail parts not available years ago.